I Swear (John Michael Montgomery song): Other versions

 In 1996 Canto/Mando Pop Goddess Sandy Lam covered the song with 4 of her friends Chiyi, Teresa Carpio and Prudence Lau on her all English cover album entitled "I Swear".
 The final eleven contestants from Popstars: Girls forever, ninth season of TV talent show POPSTARS in Germany, they released a cover version of the song with Gary Baker on November 19, 2010.
 The finalists premiered the song live on the November 18 edition of the program; the single was available for digital download on November 16, 2010, and a physical release followed the day after the live performance of the song.
 The song was recorded at Noiseblock Studios in Florence, Alabama.
 The cover reached number 69 on the German Singles Chart.

 The Brazilian version of the song I Swear, titled Eu Juro, was performed by the popular sertanejo duo Leandro & Leonardo.
 Released in 1995 as part of their album Leandro & Leonardo Vol. 10, the song adapted the romantic theme of the original into Portuguese, maintaining its heartfelt message.
 Eu Juro became a hit in Brazil, resonating with fans of the duo and contributing to the success of their album.
 The adaptation preserved the essence of the original, while adding a distinctly Brazilian flair typical of the sertanejo genre.

-Filipino boyband group, Quamo did a cover of this song in Tagalog entitled Sumpa Ko from the movie, "Pustahan Tayo, Mahal Mo Ako".
+Filipino boyband group, Quamo did a cover of this song in Tagalog entitled Sumpa Ko from the movie, "Pustahan Tayo, Mahal Mo Ako". however, The Filipino version of the song used the lyrics by Montgomery more than All 4 One.

 The Minions perform a version of the song during Gru and Lucy's wedding in Universal Pictures and Illumiation Entertainment's 2013 film Despicable Me 2 under the name "Underwear".

 Rock band Smokie also featured a version on their 2000 album Uncovered.